wso2/docs-is/en/identity-server/next/docs/includes/db-config-table.md

     <Property name="CaseInsensitiveUsername">false</Property>
     <Property name="UseCaseSensitiveUsernameForCacheKeys">false</Property>
     ```
     Since by default IS supports case insensitive usernames, from the database level we created lower indexes for the related tables.
-    Therefore remove those lower function when creating the indexes from the relevant db scripts.

-    For example, in the `database script` files in the `dbscripts` directory, remove the `lower` function from the queries.

     Eg: